 Choose The Right Treatment

-Whether you need to replace one single tooth or several teeth or perhaps all of your teeth it does not matter because there is a particular procedure for each and every individual need.
+Whether you need to replace one single tooth or several teeth or perhaps all of your teeth, there is a particular procedure for each individual need.
 Below we have mentioned the 3 main types of implants.

-- A single implant is the ultimate solution when you have a single tooth missing and would like an effective procedure conducted.
-By putting in a single implant in Dr. DeAndrade replaces your tooth with a permanent solution that looks and feels absolutely real.
+- A single implant is the ultimate solution when you have a single tooth missing and would like an effective procedure to restore look and function.
+By putting in a single implant in Dr. DeAndrade or Dr. Allen replaces your tooth with a permanent solution that looks and feels absolutely real.

-- This procedure incorporates more than one tooth.
+- Just as it sounds, this procedure incorporates more than one tooth.
 We put multiple tooth implants directly in the bone where you have missing teeth.
-Following this the bone is protected and reinforced.
+Following this, the bone is protected and reinforced.
 This procedure does not involve or harm any of the surrounding teeth.
 Our implants will help in preventing any kind of future bone loss.
 The implants will help to retain your facial shape and structure because the implants will fill the large gaps that would have allowed your other teeth to move.

 - Incorporating a full mouth restoration with dental implants means there will never be any issues similar to dentures.
 You will not have to be bothered about cleaning or forgetting to wear them, or any movement ever.
-This procedure restores each and every tooth in the upper and lower jaw.
+This procedure restores each and every tooth in the upper and/or lower jaw.
 Here at Anthem Periodontics and Dental Implants we conduct a thorough oral examination before we go ahead with the process.
-During the exam our Dr DeAndrade checks your mouth thoroughly for any damage and he is an expert at the entire process.
+During the exam our Dr. DeAndrade or Dr. Allen checks your mouth thoroughly for any damage and he is an expert at the entire process.

 The Procedure of Dental Implants